pacoita/modern-web/README.md

 # modern-web

-This project is an examples gallery showing the usage of some modern Browser APIs.
+This project is an examples gallery showing the usage of some modern browser APIs.

 ## Demo